 How is the award conferred?

-The Office of Faculty Development will review all applications.
+The Faculty Development program will review all applications.
 All applicants will be notified as to the disposition of their applications.

-Successful applicants will receive their award in the spring of each year.
+Successful applicants will receive their award at the Awards in Education Ceremony, usually held in December of each year.